 Best Scenario Today

 Taking into account these two obstacles, the fact that there is no way to electronically register without a publisher and that it takes so long to obtain ISWC, I made Django Music Publisher, an open source solution for music publishers.
 It is, to the best of my knowledge, the simplest solution to do this process as soon as possible.
 More about it can be found in the official documentation and these articles.

 For this context, what is important is that it allows original publishers to register works with CWR and then import ISWC from society exports.
-In the upcoming version to be released in July 2017, DDEX exports will be added, in addition to existing CWR and JSON exports.
+In the 19.7 version released in July 2017, CWR 3.0, including ISWC handling, was added, as well as new comprehensive JSON exports.

 From this point on, software should be based on applying agreements to the immutable data, not changing the data itself.
 This will be covered a bit later in the series.
 The next article is, actually, an older one, that fits right in here.